Opinion: The future of data centre design and construction

-During the past decade the data centre market has grown significantly.
+During the past decade the data center market has grown significantly.

 This, of course, is not surprising.
 Businesses have become extremely data dependant.
 They need data for myriad activities, including explaining the behaviour of their customers, predicting market trajectories, securing the processes for revenue management, ensuring compliance and detecting irregularities and fraud.